tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 --- abstract

-This document defines a mechanism that can be used by networks like ISPs to host oblivious DoH servers without being publically accessible but allows the clients to access the oblivious DoH servers via trusted Oblivious Relay Resources.
-It protects the oblivious DoH servers from Layer 3 and Layer 4 DDoS attacks from the Internet.
+This document defines a mechanism that can be used by networks like ISPs to host DNS over Oblivous HTTP servers without being publically accessible but allows the clients to access these servers via trusted Oblivious Relay Resources.
+It protects the DNS over Oblivous HTTP servers from Layer 3 and Layer 4 DDoS attacks from the Internet.